 We don’t just invest capital and expertise.
 We conduct original research to guide and validate our work as well as share lessons and experiences.
 Our market-driven data and research is publicly available and designed to inform the investment and policy communities.

-FINANCING GAP
+THE FINANCING GAP IS GETTING WORSE

 To meet development goals and finance the climate transition, the public and private sectors must collaborate closely and innovate to mobilise capital.
 Together, we must use a broad range of tools and mechanisms to create investment opportunities that align with the Global Goals.

-Institutional investors hold over $100 trillion in assets globally.
+Institutional investors hold over $130 trillion in assets globally.
 Developing new pathways for these assets to unlock new profitable opportunities in emerging and developing markets could direct capital where it is needed most and help fill the SDG financing gap.

 86%